Multi-particle localization for weakly interacting Anderson tight-binding models: Abstract

 \section{Abstract}

-We establish the complete spectral and strong dynamical localization for the one-dimensional multi-particle Anderson tight-binding model and for weakly interacting particles system.
-In other words, we also show stability of the one-dimensional localization from the single-particle to multi-particle systems with an arbitrary large but finite number of particles and for sufficient weakly interacting models.
+We establish the complete spectral exponential, and the strong Hilbert-Schmidt dynamical localization for the one-dimensional multi-particle Anderson tight-binding model and for weakly interacting particles system.
+In other words, we show stability of the one-dimensional localization from the single-particle to multi-particle systems with an arbitrary large but finite number of particles and for sufficient weakly interacting models.
 The proof uses the multi-scale analysis estimates for multi-particle systems.
+The common probability distribution function of the random external potential in the Anderson model is assumed to be log-H\"older continuous, so the results apply to a large class of Anderson models.